 How do I go about finding a good draftsman in my area?
 Thanks, George

-A good home plan designer is a draftsman by trade with many years of drawing blueprints and designing new homes.
+Hi George, a good home plan designer is a draftsman by trade with many years of drawing blueprints and designing new homes.

 They will have many good references and they are not too expensive.